easee/Cos/README.md

 ## Release/deploy
 All builds on *main* branch is built, tested and released as a NuGet package.
 NuGet requires semantic versioning and that new version numbers are greater that the previous ones.
 Bump the *Version* property in *Cos.csproj* before merging to *main*.

+Before releasing a new version, run the benchmark project in the *Tests* folder with and without the changes to see the impact on performance.
+Run the application from the command line, build in *Release*.
+This will print the benchmark results.